 4. I’ve been learning French every day.

-I mentioned this one a few weeks back, but I recently took up learning French through the sight Duolingo every day (usually during lunch).
+I mentioned this one a few weeks back, but I recently took up learning French through the site Duolingo every day (usually during lunch).
 Learning French was always one of those things I wanted to do “someday,” but I never really created much of a plan for going at it, until I heard about Duolingo from a blog page (which I now can’t remember the name of).

 Every day while Raven and I eat lunch, I go through a few exercises on Duolingo, and in just a month, I can say such useful phrases as, “The black cat eats the red bird” and “The men are calm and rich” in French.